Gambling, Investing And Benjamin Franklin

 I'll compare it with the definition of speculation - which appears to imply, because of the "in the hope of gain but with the risk of loss", that there is no risk of loss in investing.
 Alternatively, there is no difference between the two, which explains why gambling and investment are considered synonyms.

 The definition of gambling is "to play games of chance for money" which I find the most accurate of the three definitions.
 Whereas investing is defined as "putting money into something", gambling is "to stake money on something".
 I won't make this any harder to read but you can Google the definition of stake here yourself.
 All these definitions are quite fuzzy.
 I suspect because the words and their meanings developed before any widespread understanding of probability.
-Perhaps the words are supposed to differentiate between the odds of "whatever they describe" resulting in a positive payoff but there is no consensus about that.
+Perhaps the words are supposed to differentiate between the odds of "whatever they describe" resulting in a positive payoff, but there is no consensus about that.
 It is also quite useless information without differentiating between the magnitudes of the payoffs at the same time.
 To me "investing" has a connotation of a long term tie-up.
 The definitions don't have any element of time to them though which also explains why the phrase "long term investing" continues to be in vogue.

 An article that only adds to our confused understanding of investing doesn't deserve to be in a top 2016 list on the topic.